 The USENIX Security Symposium brings together researchers, practitioners, system administrators, system programmers, and others interested in the latest advances in the security and privacy of computer systems and networks.
-The 30th USENIX Security Symposium will be held August 11–13, 2021, in Vancouver, B.C., Canada.
+The 30th USENIX Security Symposium will be held as a virtual event on August 11–13, 2021.

 Important: The USENIX Security Symposium moved to multiple submission deadlines in 2019 and included changes to the review process and submission policies.
 Detailed information is available at USENIX Security Publication Model Changes.

 All researchers are encouraged to submit papers covering novel and scientifically significant practical works in computer security.
 The Symposium will span three days with a technical program including refereed papers, invited talks, posters, panel discussions, and Birds-of-a-Feather sessions.